-The PD control has thermal sensors that protect the internal hotswap MOSFET, the startup current source and the MPS pulsed current driver.
-Conditions like startup or operation into a V{DD}-to-RTN short cause high power dissipation in the MOSFET.
-An over-temperature shutdown (OTSD) turns off the hotswap MOSFET, the class regulator, the startup current source, and the MPS driver, which are restarted after the device cools.
-The hotswap MOSFET will be re-enabled and the TPS2373 will return to inrush phase when exiting from an overtemperature event.
+The PD control has thermal sensors that protect the internal hotswap MOSFET and the MPS pulsed current driver.
+Conditions like startup or operation into a V{DD} -to-RTN short cause high power dissipation in the MOSFET.
+An over-temperature shutdown (OTSD) turns off the hotswap MOSFET, the class regulator, and the MPS driver, which are restarted after the device cools.
+The hotswap MOSFET will be re-enabled and the TPS2372 will return to inrush phase when exiting from an overtemperature event.
 Pulling DEN to VSS during powered operation causes the internal hotswap MOSFET to turn off.
-This feature allows a PD with option three ORing per Figure 29 to achieve adapter priority.